tdeetjen/simple_dispatch/README.md

 Simple Dispatch method for modeling the U.S. power sector and simulating marginal emissions factors (MEFs)

+Download the files from github to run the 2017 FRCC simulation.
+Running simulations for additional regions will require downloading more CEMS data (see cems/ description below)

 last edited: 2018-10-02

 #Files included:

 #Python files:

+cems/ #folder containing CEMS data (one .csv per state per month).
+Currently, it only has Florida files (enough data to run the 2017 "FRCC" nerc region simulation.
+Download additional files for other states at: ftp://newftp.epa.gov/DmDnLoad/emissions/hourly/monthly/

 simple_dispatch.py #runs the simple_dispatch program